riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 - Bring attention to the board meetings (which are only announced on the "Newly published GiveWell materials" feed and not the GiveWell blog), to show that they contain both important and interesting information

+Some other points:

+- It was difficult for me to tell who is talking some of the time.
+I think I could tell the difference between Holden and Elie and all the women, but the male board members (e.g. Tim and Rob) were difficult to tell apart.

 [GiveWell's board meeting page][gw], which also links to the audio as well as attachment PDFs.